 Over the years, having confronted situations like this before and having learned to find creative ways through, Andy had taught himself to: beware of absolutes, to examine (and re-examine, before acting on them) emotional first responses, to take the time and put in the effort to engage in relationship so he could better step into someone else’s shoes, and when he faced complexity, to always try to remember that it concealed new possibilities.
 But what Andy knew he’d continue to need in order to practice integrative thinking, now and in the future, were the virtues of humility (to stick with the group, even though he disagreed) and courage (to speak up).

 At some point, we will each find ourselves in a place that promises more discomfort than the assurance that we fit.
-The key sources of purpose, as we have defined it elsewhere, is a strong sense of self and a deep awareness (relevance to) a social tension – a need of others.
+The key sources of telos, as I have defined it previously, is a strong sense of self and a deep awareness of (and relevance to) a social tension – a need of others.
 That capacity to hold fast to both/and rather than resort to either/or will stand us all in good stead in the midst of companies that must contribute in powerful and positive ways to society and survive economically at the same time.
 Hang in there in this moment of uncomfortable tension.
 Perhaps, like Andy, that is precisely why you are there in the first place!